thremulation-station/docs/docs/quickstart/functions-check.md

 This functions check will demonstrate a general workflow using some of the major tools available, as well as validate that all nodes are communicating corectly.

-1. From your terminal run $ `vagrant ssh ts.elastomic` to establish as shell session on the combo logger / attacker box.
-Your prompt will update to indicate you're connected to the elastomic box.
+1. From your terminal run $ `vagrant rdp ts.redops` to establish an RDP session on the attacker box.
+Your prompt will update to indicate you're connected to the redops box.

-1. Then, enter `pwsh` to drop into a Powershell session.
-Now it is time to choose what test or attack you would like to run against the remote Windows 10 box.
-You'll see your prompt change to `PS /home/vagrant> `.
+2. Then run `./Operator.appimage` on the Desktop or run `~/Desktop/Operator.appimage` and accept the TOS.
+Operator can be used with a paid Pro/Enterprise account but by default will be set up with a Community account.

-1. You can browse the available tests by referencing the [Atomic Redteam Docs](https://github.com/redcanaryco/atomic-red-team/blob/master/atomics/Indexes/Indexes-Markdown/windows-index.md).
+3. You can browse the available Community tests/TTPs as well as everything available to the community by referencing the Community repo here:  [Prelude Community TTPs](https://github.com/preludeorg/community/tree/master/ttps) You can also reference additional TTPs that be added such as Atomic Red Team at [Atomic Redteam Docs](https://github.com/redcanaryco/atomic-red-team/blob/master/atomics/Indexes/Indexes-Markdown/windows-index.md).

-1. For this demonstration we will conduct a simple example technique and test.
+4. For this demonstration we will conduct a simple example technique and test.
 It will use Powershell to download [Mimikatz](https://github.com/gentilkiwi/mimikatz) and then dump credentials on the system.
 More info about this specific technique and test can be found here:  [T1059.001 TestNumber 1](https://attack.mitre.org/techniques/T1059/001/)

-1. Before we can run this test ___against the Windows 10 box___ we first need to setup a Powershell Session over SSH to the Windows 10 box.
+1. Before we can run this test ___against the Windows 10 box___ we first need to RDP into the Windows box and start the Pneuma Agent for Operator.
+We can use `vagrant rdp ts.windows10` or manually RDP in.

+    !!! info "Info"
+    We could have the agent start when the lab is brought up by changing the last line in `download-pneuma-agent.ps1`.
+But by default, the agent is not running.
+If it starts by default, Establishing an RDP session or creating a new PSSession in Powershell will work.
+Details for each below.

+### RDP

+1. RDP into `ts.windows10` with `vagrant rdp ts.windows10`.
+2. Navigate to `C:\Pneuma` and double-click `start-pneuma.ps1`

+### PSSession (agent started)
+If you want to use PSSession and the agent is enabled, on either `ts.elastic` or `ts.centos`, follow the instructions below.

 1. Create a necessary variable by running the below command.
 Enter "yes" and the password `vagrant` if prompted: